mongodb/docs/source/administration/backups.rst

 ":option:`mongorestore --dbpath`" option to specify the location to your MongoDB instance's database files. :option:`mongorestore` inserts data into the data files directly with this operation.
-While the command runs, the data directory is locked to prevent conflicting writes.
+While the command locks the data directory while it runs to prevent conflicting writes.
 The :option:`mongod` process must *not* be running or attached to these data files when you run :option:`mongodump` in this configuration.
 Consider the following example: ::